George Houser: Career

-African Independence movements
+African independence movements

 Houser left the FOR in the 1950s, when he turned his attention to African liberation struggles.
 Nations were seeking independence from colonial rulers.
 Houser led the American Committee on Africa for many years, spending decades on the continent to promote freedom from colonial rule and segregation.

 In 1952 he helped found "Americans for South African Resistance" (AFSAR) to organize support in the U.S. for the ANC-led Defiance Campaign against apartheid in South Africa.
 He was a founder in 1953 of the American Committee on Africa (ACOA), which grew out of AFSAR.
 In 1954 he took his first trip to Africa, visiting West Africa and South Africa.
 In 1960, as president of ACOA, Houser sent a telegram to Dwight Eisenhower urging him to officially condemn the treatment of Africans by South Africa.
 Because of his continuing activities for independence and against apartheid, Houser was not permitted to enter South Africa again until 1991, after the end of the apartheid government.

-From 1955–1981, Houser served as Executive Director of the ACOA; he also was Executive Director of The Africa Fund from 1966–1981.
-At ACOA he spearheaded numerous campaigns supporting African struggles for liberation and independence, from Algeria to Zimbabwe.
-In an interview in 2004 he reflected on his work with ACOA and the transcript was published in the book No Easy Victories.
+From 1955 to 1981, Houser served as Executive Director of the ACOA; he also was Executive Director of The Africa Fund from 1966 to 1981.
+At ACOA, he spearheaded numerous campaigns supporting African struggles for liberation and independence, from Algeria to Zimbabwe.
+In an interview in 2004, he reflected on his work with ACOA and the transcript was published in the book No Easy Victories.